elypaolazz/Geospatial-Project/README.md

 - `Shapely==1.7.1`,
 - `pyproj==3.3.0`.

-In order to be able to run the R norebook, the following libraries are required:
+In order to be able to run the R nortebook, the following libraries are required:
 - `rgdal`,
 - `spdep`,
 - `boot`.